Wage reform in the Soviet Union, 1956–1962

 A Soviet postage stamp from 1959.
 The stamp celebrates growth in the chemical industry.

-During the Khrushchev era, especially from 1956 through 1962, the Soviet Union attempted to implement major wage reforms intended to move Soviet industrial workers away from the mindset of overfulfilling quotas that had characterised the Soviet economy during the preceding Stalinist period and toward a more efficient financial incentive.
+During the Khrushchev era, especially from 1956 through 1962, the Soviet Union attempted to implement major wage reforms intended to move Soviet industrial workers away from the mindset of overfulfilling quotas that had characterised the Soviet economy during the preceding, ideologically-stricter, Marxist-Leninist period and toward a financial incentive that primarily reflected liberal, capitalist-oriented economic principles.
+This shift in political trajectory was understood by international Marxist-Leninists as a development in the emergence of modern revisionism: the socialist nation's elopement from traditional, Marxist-Leninist principles.

 Throughout the Stalinist period, most Soviet workers had been paid for their work based on a piece-rate system.
 Thus their individual wages were directly tied to the amount of work they produced.
 This policy was intended to encourage workers to toil and therefore increase production as much as possible.
 The piece-rate system led to the growth of bureaucracy and contributed to significant inefficiencies in Soviet industry.
 In addition, factory managers frequently manipulated the personal production quotas given to workers to prevent workers' wages from falling too low.

 The wage reforms sought to remove these wage practices and offer an efficient financial incentive to Soviet workers by standardising wages and reducing the dependence on overtime or bonus payments.
 However, industrial managers were often unwilling to take actions that would effectively reduce workers' wages and frequently ignored the directives they were given, continuing to pay workers high overtime rates.
 Industrial materials were frequently in short supply, and production needed to be carried out as quickly as possible once materials were available—a practice known as "storming".
 The prevalence of storming meant that the ability to offer bonus payments was vital to the everyday operation of Soviet industry, and as a result the reforms ultimately failed to create a more efficient system.